Yarn for Amigurumi

 - Handarbeitswaren (Germany-based, ships to Europe, N America, Australia)

-- KnitPicks (US-based, ships to N America and Australia)
+- KnitPicks (US-based, ships to N America, UK and Australia)

 Note: I have no affiliation with any of these stockists, but I have either used them personally or had them recommended by my customers who have used them successfully.

 Of course, for amigurumi, there’s no requirement to use a worsted weight yarn – a different weight of yarn will just give you a different-sized finished amigurumi!
 Provided you use a hook in a suitable size to match the yarn you use, you can create perfect amigurumi with any weight of yarn you like and can find locally – see my Resizing Amigurumi article for details and examples.

 Note: Although outside the scope of this article, I should point out that if you’re making something from a pattern where the finished size matters (for example, a garment), substituting a different weight of yarn is unlikely to be successful.
 Unless you’re comfortable calculating the difference in your gauge and adapting the pattern to match (or calculating which size in the pattern would give you the correct finished size in your gauge), you should use the International Yarn Weight Names list and/or my substitution suggestions above to find a yarn that closely matches the yarn suggested in the pattern.

 I hope this article has given you some helpful information and resources, especially if you live outside North America.
 If you know of any more good online international sources of worsted weight yarn, please feel free to leave them in the comments!